 The Local Markets

-The Italian Neighborhood Markets, by far the most beautiful and characteristic of the world
+The Italian Local Markets, by far one of the most beautiful and characteristic in the world

-The Nomentano market has at its center a real open square with tables and supports made in market style with wooden planks, equipped with wifi to take a break, read the newspaper or eat something.
-And so beyond Mary's bar which offers, in addition to sandwiches and sandwiches, even ready meals (one day the cous cous, another the cutlets) there is a new possibility of eating at the Nomentano market.
+The Nomentano market has at its center a real open square with tables and supports made in market style with wooden pallets, equipped with wifi where you can take a break, read the newspaper or eat something.
+And so beyond Mary's bar which offers not only sandwiches and sandwiches, but also ready meals (one day cous cous, another day cutlets) there is a new possibility to eat at the Nomentano market.

-The covered market of via Catania 70, is located in the university district near the University 'Sapienza'
+The covered market in via Catania 70, is located in the university district near the 'Sapienza' University

 The artichoke and parmesan salad is one of the best ways to enjoy artichokes and eat them raw.
-A light dish with fast preparation, perfect as an appetizer.
+A light dish with a quick preparation, perfect as an appetizer.